AnasZineddine/url-shortner/README.md

 * DevOps.
 * Gitflow.
 * Follow the OWASP guidelines for REST Security.
-* Monorepo with mobile version using expo
+* Monorepo with ios/android version of the project using expo.

 <p align="right">(<a href="#top">back to top</a>)</p>